-Charitable Grants
+Charitable Donations

-Owing to the operating loss experienced and driven by the investment losses, the Company did not pay out an annual charitable grant compared to £3,500k paid out in the prior year.
-The Company paid out £5k in relation to specific donations during the year compared to £2k paid out in prior year.
+Owing to the operating profit experienced, particularly the investment gains, the Company paid out an annual charitable donation of £500k compared to £nil paid out in the prior year, this was based on the latest forecast available in December.
+The Company paid out £nil in relation to specific donations during the year compared to £5k paid out in prior year.

-The Company aims to substantially distribute its profits back to the Methodist Community through grants whilst continuing to invest in the business and maintaining its capital strength.
+The Company aims to substantially distribute its profits back to the Methodist Community through donations whilst continuing to invest in the business and maintaining its capital strength.